smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 * Impacted Platforms: [ Core / HMI / Policy Server ]

 ## Introduction
 This proposal is to add a function to SDL Core that manages concurrent RPC conflicts according to priority.
-This will allow OEMs to receive the expected request from SDL Core during RPC conflict by modifying the configuration table in policy table in which the priority is set.
+This will allow OEMs to receive the expected request from SDL Core during RPC conflict by modifying the configuration in the policy table in which the priority is set.

 ## Motivation